Luminous Voices offers four self-produced concerts for the 2018-19 season, all at the Bella Concert Hall!

-We begin the season with a celebration of Canadian music, with works such as Eulogies by John Estacio, Exaudi by Jocelyn Morlock, and Angeline on Ossabaw by Jeffrey Ryan.
+We begin the season with a celebration of Canadian music opening our very first concert with Andrew Balfour’s Ambe.
+Other works will include Eulogies by John Estacio, Exaudi by Jocelyn Morlock, and Angeline on Ossabaw by Jeffrey Ryan and others.
 We are also excited to once again collaborate with special guest artist Beth Root Sandvoss, cello.

 A LUMINOUS NEW YEAR'S EVE

 Monday 31 December 2018, 8:00-10:00 pm

 Our popular New Year's Eve tradition continues featuring works by Palestrina, Gabriel Jackson, and William Harris, among others.
 Featuring special guest artist Gianetta Baril, harp.

 WHEN: Sunday 10 February 2019 @ 3:00 pm

 Back by popular demand, we again embark on the Way of St. James (Camino de Santiago) with Path of Miracles, the a cappella choral masterpiece by Joby Talbot.
 Maestro Talbot will be in Calgary as part of the Canadian premiere of his opera Everest with Calgary Opera -- and he will be our special guest when we perform his Path of Miracles!

 J.S.
 BACH: St. JOHN PASSION